kellyschrock/solex-cc/doc/workers.md

 # All about Workers

+Workers are kind of the point of SolexCC.
+Think of them in the same role as apps on a phone.

-Workers are at the core of what SolexCC does.
-They're loaded dynamically into SolexCC's process and can interact with the vehicle, attached hardware _on_ the vehicle, and with each other.
+Workers are loaded dynamically into SolexCC and run as child processes of main SolexCC process.
+They can interact with the vehicle, attached hardware on the vehicle, and with each other through messages relayed through SolexCC.
 Following is a list of some of the interfaces supported by workers, and what you can do with them.

 ## Worker basics